nnance/vercel-ai-examples/longterm-memory/README.md

 [ ] infer the AI schema from the TS interfaces
 [ ] improve the provider and model API
 [ ] use the AI Chat SDK to create a chatbot
-[ ] Move all AI assistant flow to the server
+[x] Move all AI assistant flow to the server
+[ ] Stream the AI assistant events to the client
 [ ] add the ability to store the memory in a database [ ] fix UI to have each column full height